sinaata25/voting/docs/HOW_TO_GIT.md

 # git structure

-we have 2 main branches 1.main 2.dev and in we do development related stuff in dev branch and whenever its ready for production it will tagged with a version and merged with main branch (the production branch)
+we have 2 main branches 1.main 2.dev and we do development related stuff in dev branch and whenever its ready for production it will tagged with a version and merged with main branch (the production branch)

 ## git features and bugfix